Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 The spikes generated by the NHP's neurons are sparse in nature.
-While SNNs are designed with sparsity in mind, standard neural networks are not and hence require a feature extraction step from the raw spike data.
-Also, from the biological viewpoint, it is generally assumed that short term firing rates are important for motor control.
+SNNs can intrinsically accept sparse spiking input since they create an accumulation in the membrane potential variable.
+For ANNs however, the information over a past time period has to be explicitly accumulated in a feature extraction step.
+Also, from the biological viewpoint, it is generally assumed that short term firing rates (as opposed to mean firing rates over a trial duration \cite{gerstner2014neuronal}) are important for motor control \cite{aggarwal2008asynchronous} \cite{chen2015128}.
 Hence, we calculate firing rates, $r_i(t_k)$ at the sample time $t_k$ from the spike waveforms $P_i=\sum_{t_{s,i}}\delta (t - t_{s,i})$ on the i-th probe ($1\leq i \leq N_{ch}$) using the following equation:

 where $t_{k+1}-t_{k}=T_{GT}$ is the sampling time, $t_{s,i}$ denote neural spike times on the i-th probe and $T_W$ is the bin window duration.
 Three different pre-processing methods were used in this paper: the summation method, the sub-window method and the streaming method as illustrated in \Cref{fig:preprocessing}.
 For all of them, the stride size, $st$ is identical to the sampling duration, which is $T_{GT}=4$ ms. They differ in the choice of $T_W$ and how to present the firing information in the bin window to the network as described next.